mughalbilal08/AI-Powered-Anomaly-Detection-Secure-Hybrid-Cryptographic-File-Storage-Platform/README.md

-**AI-Powered Anomaly Detection & Secure Hybrid Cryptographic File Storage Platform **
+# Secure Hybrid Cryptographic File Storage with AI-Based Anomaly Detection

 📌 Project Overview

 This project is a Multi-Layered Security and AI-Driven File Storage Platform developed using Django (Python).
 It is designed to provide enterprise-grade protection for user accounts and files by integrating user behavior monitoring, machine learning-based anomaly detection, adaptive multi-factor authentication (MFA), and hybrid cryptography (RSA + AES/Fernet).